marco-luzzara/floor-cleaner/report.md

 ```

 This interrupt is enabled when the `drive_forward` method is called and disabled at the end of it.
 Afterall, the obstacle sensor is useful only when the cleaner moves in the current direction, not even when it turns left or right because its position does not change.

 ---

+### Realtime Updates

+After the map has been sent and the cleaner starts, each new position and obstacle found in the cleaner's way are communicated to the Desktop application using the serial interface.
+4 types of messages will be sent:

+- `START{}`: it is the first message the cleaner sends and indicates that the cleaner started cleaning
+- `MOVE{'r':1,'c':2,'cleaning_enabled':true}`: it is sent when the cleaner moves to a new cell.
+This command has 3 parameters: the row and column of the new cell and `cleaning_enabled`, that specifies whether it is currently cleaning.
+The cleaner will not clean cells where it has already cleaned.
+- `OBSTACLE{'r':1,'c':2}`: it is sent when a cleaner encounters an obstacle, the parameters are the obstacle position
+- `END{'ret_code':0}`: it is the last message to be sent and also specifies the return code (0 if the cleaning was successful, > 0 otherwise).

+Depending on the message received, the Desktop application updates the realtime map.
+In particular, the cleaned cells get colored of green, while obstacles get colored of red.

+---